Templates are now public and searchable on the web

 Obvious Builder templates are now publicly accessible and indexed by search engines—so anyone can discover layouts by use-case, preview them, and start building faster.
 Think of templates like Canva or Figma: a curated library you can browse, reuse, and customize into real production websites.

-Templates are the fastest way to go from idea to real website—especially when the template is not just “a theme,” but a set of reusable sections and production-ready structure.
+Templates are the fastest way to go from idea to real website—especially when the template is not just a theme, but a set of reusable sections and production-ready structure.
 With this update, Obvious Builder templates are now public and searchable on the web.

 That means templates can be discovered directly through Google and AI search, previewed by anyone, and used as a clean starting point—similar to how people browse designs in Canva or Figma.
+Instead of starting from a blank page, you start from an expert-built foundation, then adapt it to your brand in minutes.

 What’s new